JoeWainer/joewainer.github.io/README.md

 This [API document](https://app.swaggerhub.com/apis-docs/Joe99/WeatherMapAPI/2.5) is built according to the OpenAPI 3.0 specification and written in YAML.
 I built this API as part of an online API documentation course.
 It's written and hosted on [SwaggerHub](https://swagger.io/).

-With this API you can get:
+With this API, you can get:
 * The current weather, daily forecast for 16 days, and a three-hour-interval forecast for 5 days for your city.
 * Helpful stats, graphics, and this day in history charts are available for your reference.
 * Interactive maps show precipitation, clouds, pressure, wind around your location stations.